firehawkvfx/firehawk/README.md

 `Create a new no-ingress EC2 instance for environment (access via Systems Manager)` This will create a Cloud 9 instance with no inbound access.

-- Ensure the EBS volume size is 20GB.
+- Ensure the EBS volume size is 25GB.
 If you need to expand the volume more later you can use firehawk-main/scripts/resize.sh

-- Ensure the instance type is the recommended type for production (m5.large)
+- Ensure the instance type is at least t3.large (under other instance types)

+- Select `Amazon Linux 2` platform.

 - Ensure you add tags:
 ```